 Composting your dog’s poop is an environmentally friendly way to keep your yard healthy and clean for your dog, your family and your environment.

 Can I compost Dog Poop?
-Is it safe?
+Is it Safe?

 The key to ensuring that your dog’s poop has been properly composted is making sure that the waste is reaching the correcting temperature whilst composting.

 Some experts including the University of Florida recommend that your compost needs to reach at least 140 degrees F in order to kill off Roundworm, which is one of the toughest bacteria to get rid off.

-Like all animal manures, make sure that these areas of your garden are well away from where people may tread.
+Like all animal manures, ensure that these areas of your garden are well away from where people may tread.

 How to Compost Dog Poop

 There are several great methods available on the web for mastering the making of dog poop compost.

 There are plenty of decent composters around, and if you are on a tight budget or are particularly crafty you can even build your own.